IMGIITRoorkee/omniport-docs/SETUP.md

    the dependencies from upgrading themselves.

 2. Start the `pipenv` virtual environment via running the following command.
-Or you can prefix the commands for starting the server or building using `pipenv run`.
+Or you can prefix the commands for starting the server or for building using `pipenv run`.
    ```sh
    $ pipenv shell